 The needs of our students are great.
-Monument students enter the school significantly below grade level.
-50% of students enrolled during the 2018-19 school year scored a Level 1 on the PARCC ELA exam the year prior to entering the school.
-79% scored at a Level 1 or Level 2.
-Those numbers are nearly identical for Mathematics.
+The 2015 and 2016 PARCC data for students entering Monument Academy in 2015 and new students in 2016 is stark.
 They performed below every sub-group in Washington, D.C. in ELA and math, including at-risk and special education sub-groups.
 Data show that only 3% of Monument Academy students were on track for college and career, and 80% performed at the lowest 2 levels (in contrast with a citywide rate of 21% on track for college and career and 49% performing at the lowest two levels in 2015).
+Similarly, our Fall 2015 and Fall 2016 F&P reading assessments show that the vast majority of our students entered Monument reading several levels below grade level, with more than 90% of the 2015 class tested reading below a level R (grade level).
+One third of these students were at the Kindergarten and 1st grade levels, and another third were reading between a 2nd and 3rd grade level.